A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

 \subsection{Breadth-First Search Subroutine}

-The first phase of Gabow's algorithm is a simplified search based on Edmonds' algorithm that explores $G$ breadth-first.
+The first phase of Gabow's algorithm is a simplified search based on Edmonds' algorithm that explores $G$ breadth-first \cite{edmonds_paths_1965}.
 The goal is to identify all the edges that are on saps.
-For this purpose, the algorithm maintains a subgraph $S$ of $G$ with the nodes and edges that have been explored.
-It also maintains a record of the blossom that contains $u$, denoted by $B_u$.
-We initially set $B_u=u$ since every node is a trivial blossom and redefine $B_u$ when merging blossoms.
+For this purpose, the algorithm maintains a subgraph $S$ of $G$ with the vertices and edges that have been explored.
+Initially, $S$ consists of only free vertices.
+As the algorithm progresses, edges and vertices are added.
+We call the set of edges and vertices connected to a free vertex a \textit{search tree}.
+The algorithm terminates once two search trees become connected i.e. there is an augmenting path from one free vertex to another.

-The key idea behind the algorithm is the use of dual variables associated with each node, and which we denote using a function $y:V\rightarrow \mathbb{Z}$.
-Each dual variable is initialized to 0.
-A pair of nodes is tight if the sum of the dual variables $y(u)$ and $y(v)$ is $w(u,v)$.
-Recall from \autoref{list:overview} that $w(u,v)$ is 2 if $uv$ is a matched edge and 0 otherwise.
-A pair of nodes is tight only if their shared edge could be part of a sap \cite{gabow_weighted_2017}.

-When all tight pairs of nodes have been checked and no sap has been found, the dual variables are adjusted to find new tight pairs of nodes.
-If the dual variables can not be adjusted, there are no augmenting paths and the partial matching is maximum.
+The algorithm also maintains a record of the blossom that contains $\va$, denoted by $B_{\va}$.
+We initially set $B_{\va}=\va$ since every vertex is a trivial blossom and redefine $B_{\va}$ when merging blossoms.
+When all tight pairs of vertices have been checked and no sap has been found, the dual variables are adjusted to find new tight pairs of vertices.
+If the dual variables cannot be adjusted, there are no augmenting paths and the partial matching is maximum.

 The execution of the simplified search based on Edmonds' algorithm depends on the data structure of the input graph.

-In the matrix model described in \autoref{list:bfs_matrix}, we first identify nodes $u$ and $v$ that fit the criteria on Line 4.
-We then query the edge $uv$ only if $u$ and $v$ satisfy either the if-statement on Line 5 or the if-statement on Line 8.
+In the case of the matrix model described in \Cref{list:bfs_matrix}, we first identify vertices $\va$ and $\vb$ that fit the criteria on Line 4.
+We then query the edge $\vab$ only if $\va$ and $\vb$ satisfy either the if-statement on Line 5 or the if-statement on Line 8.
 If we reach neither Line 6 nor Line 9 then no query is made in that iteration.
 If we make a query on Line 6 or Line 9 and the edge is not present, our guess is correct.
-In order to bound the number of incorrect guesses, we bound the number of times we reach Line 7 and Line 10 which happens only if $uv$ is present and is in the grow, blossom, or sap case.
+In order to bound the number of incorrect guesses, we bound the number of times we reach Line 7 and Line 10 which happens only if $\vab$ is present and is in the grow, blossom, or sap case.